 A national survey of jail inmates found that people in jail are anywhere from 7.5 to 11.3 times more likely to have been recently homeless than the general population.
 G. Greenberg and R. Rosenheck, “Jail incarceration, homelessness, and mental health: a national study”, Psychiatric Services: A Journal of the American Psychiatric Association (February 2008). ↩

-Calculated from Bureau of Justice Statistics, Jail Inmates in 2015, Table 1 (December 2016), and data from the U.S. Census, “Annual Estimates of the Resident Population by Sex, Race Alone or in Combination, and Hispanic Origin for the United States, States, and Counties: April 1, 2010 to July 1, 2015”.
+Calculated from Bureau of Justice Statistics, Jail Inmates in 2015, Table 1 (December 2016), and data from the U.S. Census, “Annual Estimates of the Resident Population by Sex, Race Alone or in Combination, and Hispanic Origin for the United States, States, and Counties: April 1, 2010 to July 1, 2015” (data now goes through 2019).
 The jail incarceration rate for Black people is 529.9 per 100,000 people, compared to a jail incarceration rate for white people of 131.3 and a U.S. jail incarceration rate of 209.8. ↩

 7.7% of adults reported being lesbian, gay, or bisexual in the Bureau of Justice Statistics, National Inmate Survey (2011-2012) (May 2013), while an aggregate of surveys found that only 3.5% of adults in the general population reported being lesbian, gay, or bisexual.
 G. Gates, The Williams Institute, “LGBT Demographics: Comparisons among population-based surveys”, (October 2014).
 Research indicates that lesbian, gay, bisexual, and transgender people are not only disproportionately incarcerated in local jails, but also experience high rates of abuse behind bars.
 For example, 34% of transgender adults in jail reported being sexually victimized by another inmate or facility staff in jail: Bureau of Justice Statistics, Sexual Victimization in Prisons and Jails Reported by Inmates (2013). ↩